sheucm/leetcode-algorithm/00417_Graph__Pacific_Atlantic_Water_Flow/readme.md

 # Solving Mindset
 1. Divide into two sub-problom.
 One is for Atlantic.
 Another is for Pacific
-2. Use DFS/BFS to complete two sub-problems
+2. Use DFS/BFS to complete two sub-problems starting from border cells.
 3. Merge the results

 # Complexity